Al0den/metalgpu/README.md

 # Metal GPU

-This is a simple wrapper around Apple's Metal API, to run compute kernels from python, with full control over buffers and methods
+This is a simple wrapper around Apple's Metal API, to run compute kernels from python, with full control over buffers and methods.
+No copying behind the scenes, and raw access to the buffers as numpy arrays

 ## Installing
 Simply run `pip install metalgpu` to download latest release, and this should be sufficient